somedatapacket/docs.humio.com/content/appendix/instance-sizing.md

 ## Rules of thumb

+- One vCPU/hyperthread can ingest 250GB/day.
+- Search speed is 1-1.5GB per vCPU/hyperthread (for data in RAM or on fast disks).
+- Compression ratio * RAM is how much data can be kept in memory (Using OS-level file system cache).
+- Fast SSDs can achieve as good search speeds as when data is in RAM.

+### Example
 - Assume data compresses 9x (test your setup and see, better compression means better performance).
 - You need to be able to hold 48hrs of compressed data in 80% of you RAM.
 - You want enough hyper threads/vCPUs (each giving you 1GB/s search) to be able to search 24hrs of data in less than 10 seconds.
 - You need disk space to hold your compressed data.
 Never fill your disk more than 80%.

-> Example: Your machine has 64G of ram, and 8 hyper threads (4 cores), 1TB of storage.
+> Your machine has 64G of ram, and 8 hyper threads (4 cores), 1TB of storage.
   Your machine can hold 460GB of ingest data compressed in ram, and process 8GB/s.
 In this case that means that 10 seconds worth of query time will run through 80GB of data.
 So this machine fits an 80GB/day ingest, with +5 days data available for fast querying.